MatthiasElectronic/AWG_DHO8-900/README.md

 Versions
 -------
 V1: Tested and working, but has an offset bug and smaller mechanical misaligments.
 V2: Recommended.
 Contains fixes from V1, but new Gerber files have not yet been tested/produced.
+More details are in the history page in the schematic.

 Performance
 ---